root-project/web/manual/python/index.md

 ## Loading user libraries & Just-In-Time compilation (JITting)

 PyROOT allows to use *any C++ library* from Python, not only ROOT's libraries.
 This is possible thanks to the automatic and dynamic bindings between Python and C++ that PyROOT provides.
-Without any prior generation of wrappers, at execution time, PyROOT can load C++ code, and call its functions.
+Without any prior generation of wrappers, at execution time, PyROOT can load C++ code and call into it.

 This allows for writing high-performance C++, compiling it, and using it from Python.
 The following options are available, ordered by complexity and performance: